ServerContainers/nginx/README.md

-# Docker production ready NGINX Container (servercontainers/nginx)
+# Docker production ready NGINX Container build yourself container
 _maintained by ServerContainers_

-## Versioning
+## Build & Variants

+You can specify `DOCKER_REGISTRY` environment variable (for example `my.registry.tld`) and use the build script to build the main container and it's variants for _x86_64, arm64 and arm_

 You'll find all images tagged like `d11.2-ne1.18.0-6.1` which means `d<debian version>-ne<nginx-extras version (with some esacped chars)>`.
 This way you can pin your installation/configuration to a certian version. or easily roll back if you experience any problems (don't forget to open a issue in that case ;D).

-The `latest` version will be updated/released after I managed to test a new pinned version in my production environment.
-This way I can easily find and fix bugs without affecting any users.
-It will result in a way more stable container.
+To build a `latest` tag run `./build.sh release`

 ## Changelogs

+* 2023-03-19
+    * switched from docker hub to a build-yourself container
 * 2022-01-08
     * new build script
     * version tagging